 We sent two of our teams down to Joplin, Missouri to compete with some quality teams at MSSU.
 This tournament featured an unorthodox format of having two rounds on Friday and two rounds on Saturday.
 Everyone felt really good to finally be competing again and have a chance to shake off the rust from winter break.
 It was especially thrilling to experience some success and bring home some trophies.
 Our C Team showed a lot of tenacity and finished with a very respectable record of five and a half wins to earn 5th place.
 The B Team brought home the 4th place trophy and showed a lot of encouraging signs by splitting ballots in head to head matchups with teams that finished first and third.
 The Iowa members especially enjoyed all the standing up and applauding as UIMT was represented with four total individual awards.
 Our president, Abby Ayers (pictured), won her second attorney award on the season and third total this year.
 Veteran Neil Logan was awarded as an outstanding witness and we had two freshman, Elizabeth Rome and Megan Koch, win their first individual awards.

 We had a great weekend at our first tournament of the season!
-It was a very familiar start as this marks at least seven years in a row now that UIMT has began the season at WashU.
+It was a very familiar start as this marks at least six years in a row now that UIMT has began the season at WashU.
 We competed against teams that we see frequently such as Cornell College and WashU, but we also went against a school from out of the region in Eastern Kentucky University.
 We experienced success with Team 1238, captained by Samantha Kaplan and Mikayla Rodgers, earning 5th place at the tournament.
 UIMT had an impressive achievement in taking home five individual awards, which is more than any single tournament last year.
 All in all, it was superb first tournament weekend.
 Our veterans were able to get back in the swing of things and our new members got their first taste of action.
 We saw a lot of great moments from our new members that we really hope to build on.
 Most notably, freshman Colin Gorton came away with an outstanding witness award in his first ever collegiate mock trial tournament.
 Our returners are also eager to take this weekend's experiences and use them to achieve even more success at our upcoming tournaments.